ESP Resources & Tools

 NEA's Legislative Action Center (LAC) provides you with the latest information on pending legislation and NEA priorities, and the tools to connect with your elected representatives.
 Use the LAC to send E-mail messages to your Congressional delegation and your State legislators.
 Here's your chance to speak out for children and public education.

-2012-2013 NEA ESP Member Benefits Flyer (PFF, 2 pgs) provides an at-a-glance look at the many discounts, programs and other benefits available to NEA ESP members through NEA Member Benefits.
+2012-2013 NEA ESP Member Benefits Flyer (PDF, 2 pgs) provides an at-a-glance look at the many discounts, programs and other benefits available to NEA ESP members through NEA Member Benefits.

 Bus Drivers and Bullying Prevention (PDF, 583KB, 4 pgs) first in a series of briefs based on findings from NEA's 2010 Nationwide Study of Bullying: Teachers and ESP Perspectives membership survey.
 This brief presents data from transportation professionals who participated in the survey and provides practical tips about what can be done to prevent or intervene in bullying situations occuring on the school bus.